 You can watch others, who are much older than me, also point out a loss of quality in the software world, such as Jonathan Blow and Casey Muratori.

 Since the start of secondary school, I have become very afraid of failure in school.
 And this is not because I care too much about doing things perfectly, as I really could not care less about being able to do things that don't interest me.
-Instead, I think this is because parts of education are going horribly wrong and claiming "you should not be afraid of failure, as you learn from your mistakes" is not helping.
+Instead, I think this is because some aspects of education are going horribly wrong and claiming "you should not be afraid of failure, as you learn from your mistakes" is not helping.
 Overall, I enjoyed primary school, although the same problems did sometimes appear there as well.
 It was a time where we could interact with one another as friends, based on our interest.
 Whether you performed well at a certain task/subject in school did not matter too much.

-Contrast this to secondary school, where everyone started to care about each other's grade, about performance in school.
+Contrast this to secondary school, where everyone started to care about each other's grades, about performance in school.
 And when you were performing badly, it was assumed you were not trying hard enough.
 Certain topics such as mathematics, physics and chemistry were wonderful, as we were taught exactly how to solve the problems we were given.
 Tests consists of the same kind of problems we had to do as our homework, so as long as you paid attention in class and successfully completed your homework, you had a guaranteed 10/10 grade or higher on your test (yes, with these topics there were often bonus questions, so it was possible to get higher than a 10).
 Well, almost, as making small mistakes is very human.
 But the point is that not all topics had this amazing learning experience.
 There were certain graded assignments, mostly for modern languages, history and geography, which required skills that were not explained in detail.
 Often, only the result that had to be achieved was described and we had at most one gradeless try, before we had to do the actual graded assignment.
 Now, the ineffectiveness of this teaching method would be very apparent if teachers actually graded the assignment according to their pronounced expectations, which would mean a lot of insufficient grades for people like me who don't naturally possess these skills.
 However, we instead get a passing grade, sometimes as high as an 8/10, while being punished for our failure, not knowing how to do better and unjustly being blamed for not trying hard enough.

 When teaching a skill successfully, it means that when testing before teaching and then a second time after teaching, the grade increases.
 You should only test the skills or knowledge that you are teaching, and not also another skill or even worse, a completely different skill.
 Most of the insanity also stems from a judgmental mindset, which is encouraged when students are tasked to judge each other's work, instead of leaving that to the teacher, and when grades are openly disclosed.